jacobp100/state-transitions/README.md

 # React State Transitions

-Provides mixins to transition between elements when the view changes.
+Provides a set of components to animate between elements when the view re-renders.
 Pretty much any method of view handling should work, and the demo uses ReactRouter.

 ![Demo](http://jacobp100.github.io/state-transitions/TweenState.gif)